-The carrying amount of cash and cash equivalents, accounts receivable, accounts receivable-affiliates, accounts payable, accounts payable-affiliates, and accrued liabilities recorded in the consolidated balance sheets approximate fair value due to the short-term nature of these items.
+The carrying amount of cash and cash equivalents, accounts receivable, accounts receivable-affiliates, accounts payable, accounts payable, accounts payable, accounts payable, affiliates, and accrued liabilities recorded in the consolidated balance sheets approximate fair value due to the short-term nature of these items.
 The carrying amounts of the Senior Credit Facility and Prior Senior Credit Facility recorded in the consolidated balance sheets approximate fair value because of the variable rate nature of the Company's line of credit.
-The fair value of our convertible subordinated notes to affiliates is not determinable for accounting purposes due to the affiliate nature and terms of the associated debt instrument with the affiliate.
-The fair value of the payable pursuant to tax receivable agreement-affiliate is not determinable for accounting purposes due to the affiliate nature and terms of the associated agreement with the affiliate.
+The fair value of our convertible subordinated notes to affiliates is not determinable for accounting purposes due to the affiliate nature and terms of the associated debt instrument with the affiliate nature and terms of the associated agreement with the affiliate.